msea1/MiscCode/Python/test.md

 Sigh.

-We end up circling looking for another machine to no avail, but by the time we return the ATM is functioning
+We end up circling looking for another machine to no avail, but by the time we return the ATM is functioning, so we get the required hard copy wad.

 ![azeri_money][baku54]

 [baku54]: ./photos/azeri_money.jpg

-So we proceed to obtaining a BaiKart.

-Similar to Wi-Fi, the transit card machine has no English option.
-Lots of drivers haning around and trying to get us to take taxi instead, saying no bus, etc. Not unexpected, but I don't care for the persistent ones who keep trying even after I've said no a half-dozen times.
-Would've been 20m vs 2.6m for the bus.

-![IMG_7115][baku53]

-[baku53]: ./photos/IMG_7115.jpg
+We can now proceed to getting into the city.

 _Heydar Aliyev International Airport Azerbaijan 40.465, 50.052_

----
+## Baku First Impressions

 **Soccer celebrants**: _23:27:08 +04_ _Clear 18°C_